runrig-coop/hedgerows/index.md

     application to today's forms of digital enclosure, and I hope to provide a more thorough exploration of those themes in a subsequent essay.

+[^social-ecology]: Social ecologists like Murray Bookchin would contend, and I
+    agree, that nature does indeed contain both society and technology, though it may seem less and less apart of nature today.

-The enclosure of the commons in centuries past was achieved partly by acts of Parliament, more so by state-sanctioned violence, and most visibly by the erection of hedgerows around common pasture and fields.
-Hedgerows evoke bucolic scenes of the English countryside today, but in their time they were at once a symbol and a very tangible means of enforcement.
-They represented the alienation of common peoples from their land, their social relations, and their traditional practices of farming and husbandry.
+The enclosure of the commons in centuries past was achieved partly by acts of Parliament, in larger part by state-sanctioned violence, but its most visible manifestation lay in the hedgerows planted around common pastures and fields.
+Hedgerows evoke bucolic scenes of the English countryside today, but in their time they were at once an unmistakable symbol of class hierarchy and a physical line of defense.
+They represented the alienation of common people from their land, their social relations, and their traditional ways of farming and husbandry.
 I would argue that the most effective means of enclosing knowledge today — intellectual property, or IP, as it is so called — has been to consolidate it in vast data centers and server farms owned by just a few tech monopolies.
-Property rights can be legislated and terms of service licensed, but their final implementation is only achieved in these physical constructs.
+Property rights can be legislated and service contracts agreed to, but their final implementation is only achieved in these physical constructs.
 Digital enclosure comprises all the silicon, cables, metal, and concrete of those facilities, just as much as the abstract services and data they carry.
 Only then can access be effectively commodified in the form of subscriptions or advertising fees.
 The IP owner retains maximum control, with the ability to revoke access or modify the terms of service at any time, often outpacing legal authority to do so.
 This practice goes by many names.
-The industry jargon is Software-as-a-Service, or SaaS, while it is marketed to lay users in more poetic terms: _the Cloud_.
+The industry jargon is Software-as-a-Service, or SaaS, while it is marketed to lay users in more poetic
+terms: _the cloud_.
 Opponents of cloud computing and proprietary software have quipped that this is just a euphemism for "someone else's computer."
-I would propose that, trading grandiose metaphor for grandiose metaphor, we instead rebrand the cloud as the modern enclosure it really is: _hedgerows in the sky_.
+I would propose that, trading one grandiose metaphor for another, we instead rebrand the cloud as the modern form of enclosure it truly is: _hedgerows in the sky_.

-The hedgerows that enclosed the English commons of the 16th through 18th centuries did not go unopposed, but were actively resisted over many generations.
-Among the earliest of these were the Levellers, who first earned that name during the Midland Revolt of 1607 by "leveling" hedgerows in protest.
+The hedgerows that enclosed the English commons of the 16th through 18th centuries did not go unopposed but were actively resisted over many generations.
+The Levellers were among the earliest dissidents for whom any records survive.
-Though some were drawn and quartered for their actions, their example inspired the True Levellers, or Diggers, led by Gerrard Winstanley during the English Revolution some 40 years later.
-The anonymous bard I quoted above, whoever they were, surely knew something of this resistance, and perhaps even participated in it.
+They earned that name during the Midland Revolt of 1607 by "leveling" hedgerows in protest.
+Though some were drawn and quartered for their actions, they were never entirely suppressed.
+Some 40 years later, they were revived as the True Levellers, or Diggers, led by Gerrard Winstanley to establish a commune on St.
+George's Hill in the waning years of the English Revolution.
+Winstanley's pamphlets and tales of the Diggers would in turn serve as inspiration to social movements for centuries to come.
+The anonymous bard I quoted above, whoever they might have been, surely knew something of this struggle, and perhaps even participated in it.
 Therefore, it's not hard to hear both a warning and a call-to-arms in their final stanza:

 > The law locks up the man or woman
 > Who steals the goose from off the common